This page contains resources and protocols for the Health & Safety aspects of TRIUMF's COVID-19 Response.

 In the cases where the safe work distance of 2 m cannot be maintained, contact OHS to carry out a hazard assessment and review the requirements for respiratory protection.
 If workers have half-mask respirators, these can be worn as they provide better protection for the wearer against COVID-19 than does an N95 mask.

-Please contact Occupational Health and Safety for any questions relating to PPE.
-For more information on effective face coverings, please consult TRIUMF's Facial Cloth Mask Guidelines (Document-182731).
+Please contact Occupational Health and Safety for any questions relating to masks/face coverings.
+For more details, consult TRIUMF's Mask/Face Covering Practice Guidelines.

 TRIUMF must ensure that all employees working remotely are doing so safely.
 Work Instruction: How to Set Up Your Home Work Station (Document-181068) prepared by OHS provides all staff with guidance for optimizing one's home office environment, including instructions for ensuring proper ergonomics.
 If you have any questions, please contact OHS.